 Transcripts and Test Scores

-Scanned copies of official transcripts should be uploaded to the online application.
-Test scores (GMAT, GRE, and TOEFL) should be self reported within the application by inputting them into the test score section of the application.
-When decisions are made we will ask admitted students for official copies of both their transcripts and test scores.
+Unofficial copies of transcripts can be uploaded to the online application for initial review purposes.
+Likewise, unofficial test scores (GMAT, GRE, and TOEFL) can be self reported through the test scores section of the application.
+When decisions are released admitted students are required to submit official copies of both transcripts and test scores.
 Decisions are not binding until these materials have been received.
-We do accept applicants with three year bachelors degrees.

 English Equivalency Exam Policy